Hsd2024/Configure-A-D-Domain-Controller/README.md

 # Configure-Active-Directory Domain Controler
-Now that the AD DS role is installed in Windows Server 2019, you can configure your first AD domain controller.
+The AD DS role has been installed in your Windows Server 2019,

+# Now you can Configure-Active-Directory Domain Controler.

 Let’s go back to Server Manager and start the configuration.

 1- **Back in Server Manager**